knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 Hey, there's our `PhpDumper` class - it does the same thing we did by hand before.

-Back in `initializeContainer()`, it finishes things off by requiring the cached container file and creating a new instance:
+Back in `initializeContainer()`, it finishes off by requiring the cached container file and creating a new instance:

 [[[ code('ef691775b9') ]]]

-Symfony creates and dumps the container just like we did.
+So Symfony creates and dumps the container just like we did.

 ## kernel. and Environment Parameters